 We can improve through continuous monitoring of our complaints handling performance and by receiving feedback from complainants via our surveys.
+We can also provide staff training and ensure awareness of the response timescales.

 Percentage of tenants satisfied with the opportunities given to them to participate in their landlord's decision making